 - Miscellaneous failures

 If you want, you can easily switch views from ‘Days’ to ‘Weeks’ by clicking on the link highlighted in Blue.
-If not, chose the desired day on your Reliability Monitor.
+If not, choose the desired day on your Reliability Monitor.
 This action will provide details pertaining to that issue of the day.
 You can easily find the underlying cause and correct the problem then.
 For checking technical details of the problem, click ‘View technical details’ link under the ‘Actions’ column of the corresponding problem.

-On clicking the link, a ‘Problem Details’ window pops up on your computer screen displaying date and time of the related problem along with a technical description of it.
-This information may reveal the error code that might come handy while looking for a software or app in question.
+On clicking the link, a ‘Problem Details’ window pops up on your computer screen displaying the date and time of the related problem along with a technical description of it.
+This information may reveal the error code that might come in handy while looking for a software or app in question.
 You can then search this site or the Internet for a potential solution.

 Generate Reliability Monitor System Health Reports